Tech-at-DU/d3-tutorial/04-scales/readme.md

 To map country names to colors you would use an ordinal scale.

-Define a new oridinal scale:
+Define a new ordinal scale:

 ```JS
 const countryScale = d3.scaleOrdinal()